johnnycyberseed/ibm-zk/pages/Data Set___Type___VSAM___Entry-Sequenced (ESDS).md

 - a sequential set of records (the VSAM equivalent of [[Data Set/Type/Physical Sequential (PS)]])
 - created using the [[utility/IDCAMS]]'s ((6877e0f3-3ad1-4aa7-a2d7-068c7d4e2e7b)) with the ((6877f357-9738-47fd-a3ff-5fb2c09c1f90)) parameter
--
+- records are never deleted
+	- it is up to the application to mark records as such -
 -